Organised crime in India: Organised crime in Andhra Pradesh

 There are families with blood feuds with each other in the Rayalaseema region of Andhra Pradesh and parts of eastern Karnataka in India, and associated with alleged Mafia Raj.
 It is locally referred to as "factionalism" and involves various crimes.
 Activities like illegal mining are common and one of the major social and environmental issues in the region.
 It also persists due to illiteracy and lack of environmental awareness in the region and public inactivity, having led to severe deforestation and desertification in the region.
 The vendetta between the groups originated historically during the Vijayanagara Empire.
 This often co-exists with mafia states.
 Much of the mining and real estate mafia in the region is run by such families, and to avoid punishment, they are often involved in corruption and local politics.
 There have been numerous murders committed by rival families, including the murders of noteworthy politicians.
 Factionalism is one of the main reasons for which vendetta politics is widely practiced in Andhra Pradesh, and is also a major cause of rioting and domestic terrorism in the region.

 Organised crime in Goa

-Several local Indian, Russian, Israeli and Nigerian criminal groups are reported to be heavily involved in the organised drug trade in Goa, one of the smallest states of India.
-Sources reveal that there are also individual players who are British, French, Italian, Portuguese, and of other European nationalities.
+Several local Indian, Russian, Israeli, Brazilian, and Nigerian criminal groups are reported to be heavily involved in the organised drug trade in Goa, one of the smallest states of India.
+Sources reveal that there are also individual players who are British, Brazilian, French, Italian, Portuguese, and of other European nationalities.
 Some have been visiting the state for over two decades and have their fixed international and local clientele.
+Organized criminal syndicates in Brazil, such as the Primeiro Comando da Capital (PCC) and Comando Vermelho, source their cocaine from Bolivia and Peru, trafficking it into India primarily via air routes using individual passengers and professional mules who conceal the drug internally or in light luggage.
 Goa has, in recent days, become a principal hub of the international drug trade apart from being a key point of consumption.
 According to estimates, drugs flowing out of different foreign locations lands on the comparatively unguarded Goan coastline as Mumbai and its hinterland are no longer considered an easy route for trafficking since checks by the Coastguard, Navy, Customs, and other government bodies began.